 The "scoring consortium" is a local agreement made at the local level among schools.
 The one-school scoring model is not supported for CBT.
 Schools participating in a scoring consortium must have unique BEDS codes to distinguish the schools apart and for data-flow scoring purposes.
 Within that scoring consortium, there must be agreement as to what school will be the "Lead Scoring Entity."

-School principals will be required to identify the lead scoring entity of their computer-based scoring consortium by December 31.
+School principals will be required to identify the lead scoring entity of their computer-based scoring consortium when ordering their computer-based tests.

 - How do we install ScorePoint for computer-based scoring?